 With such a diverse range of family-friendly destinations to choose from and an exciting range of experiences waiting for you, Thailand is ideal for a family holiday.
-And if you can only travel during the school holidays, it’s good to know that Thailand is a year round destination.
+And if you can only travel during the school holidays, it’s good to know that Thailand is a year-round destination.
 While the summer school holidays in July and August correspond to the high season in Europe, this is actually the low season in Thailand so you can often find good deals on hotels, tours and internal travel.
-Take a look at our list of seven reasons why we think Thailand is perfect for a family holiday.
+Take a look at some of the many reasons why we think Thailand is perfect for a family holiday.

 1) Importance of family in Thai culture

 In traditional Thai culture, family has always been important and that effortlessly extends into the tourism sector helping to make Thailand a welcoming destination for a family holiday.
 Although many people, especially those involved in the tourism industry, may move away from their family and hometown, family bonds remain strong.
 If you’re travelling with younger children, don’t be surprised if hotel staff and restaurant workers make a fuss of them in the same way they would with members of their own family.
 This can take some getting used to if you’re visiting Thailand for the first time, but it is a Thai way of showing respect to you as parents and is a friendly welcome for your children.